HPLC chromatography in the laboratory

 1. High pressure pump: allows the mobile phase to circulate through the column (up to 400 bars).

-2. Sample injector: manual or automated, injection must be precise and reproducible.
+2. Sample injector: whether manual or automated, the injection must be precise and reproducible.

-3. Chromatographic column: heart of the separation, filled with a stationary phase (modified silica, exchange resins, etc.).
+3. Chromatographic column: the heart of the separation, filled with a stationary phase (modified silica, exchange resins…).

-4. Detector: UV/Vis, diode array (DAD), fluorescence, refractometry or coupled with mass spectrometry (HPLC-MS).
+4. Detector: UV/Vis, diode array (DAD), fluorescence, refractometry or coupled to mass spectrometry (HPLC-MS).

 5. Data acquisition and processing system: conversion of signals into usable chromatograms.

-The choice of chromatographic mode depends on the nature of the sample and the analytical objectives:
+The choice of chromatographic method depends on the nature of the sample and the analytical objectives:

-• Reversed phase (RP-HPLC) : most common, with a hydrophobic stationary phase
+• Reversed phase (RP-HPLC) : the most common, with a hydrophobic stationary phase

 • Normal phase , ion exchange , size exclusion , etc.